toshak10243/Statistical-computation-model-using-Python/README.md

 pip install numpy scipy

 Run the script
-copy the code and run in any python compiler.
+copy the code and run in Jupyter Notebook.

  Notes